FINANCE

 When risk is described but not priced

-For example, if an organisation recognises that a portion of its assets may be exposed to climate-related disruption, but does not quantify the potential financial impact, that risk remains informational rather than actionable.
+For example, an organisation may recognise that part of its asset base is exposed to climate-related disruption.
+However, if the potential financial consequences remain unquantified, that exposure remains informational rather than actionable.

 Reporting does not move capital.
 Decisions do.

-Frameworks developed by the International Sustainability Standards Board are beginning to bridge this divide by aligning sustainability disclosures more closely with financial reporting.
-But integration is still evolving.
+Frameworks being developed through institutions such as the International Sustainability Standards Board (ISSB) are beginning to close this gap by aligning sustainability disclosures more closely with financial reporting systems.
+Even so, integration remains an evolving process.

 Turning climate signals into financial decisions